-The professor tried to forget about his struggle until one day a simple Christian man named Ponticianus came to his house for business.
-Upon seeing the teacher’s copy of St. Paul’s epistles, Ponticianus told the story of how two of his friends—simple, ordinary men—converted to the Catholic Faith.
-While they were speaking, the teacher was reminded of his own struggles and became ashamed that he, who was much smarter, more successful and more famous, was unable to do what these simple men had nobly done: give up his sins and start living as a Christian.
+The professor tried to forget about his struggle until, one day, a simple Christian man named Ponticianus came to his house for business.
+Upon seeing the professor’s copy of St. Paul’s epistles, Ponticianus told the story of how he had converted to the Catholic faith.
+While they were speaking, the professor was reminded of his own struggles and became ashamed that he, who was much smarter, more successful and more famous, was unable to do what his simple friend had nobly done: give up his sins and start living as a Christian.

-After saying goodbye to Ponticianus, the teacher went into his garden to weep.
-There he considered the choice that lay before him: He could remain on the fence with his faith, believing in his head but not following God in his heart in the way he lived each day.
-Or he could turn his life around and commit to following Christ.
+After saying goodbye to Ponticianus, the professor went into his garden to weep.
+There he considered the choice that lay before him: He could remain on the fence with his faith, believing in his head but not following God in his heart in how he lived each day — or he could turn his life around and commit to following Christ.

-During this interior battle, he heard voices of children playing and repeating the phrase, “take and read, take and read.”
+During this interior battle, the professor heard voices of children playing and repeating the phrase, “take and read, take and read.”
 The children’s words inspired him to pick up his book of Paul’s epistles and read the first passage he found.
 He read: “Let us conduct ourselves becomingly as in the day, not in reveling and drunkenness, not in debauchery and licentiousness, not in quarreling and jealousy.
-But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.”
-(Rom 13:13–14).
+But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires” (Rom 13:13 – 14).

-A light of certainty flooded the teacher’s heart and all of his doubt faded away.
+A light of certainty flooded the professor’s heart, and all his doubt faded away.
 He repented of his sins, was baptized and eventually became a priest and then a bishop.
-He became one of the greatest saints and theologians that the Church has ever known—St. Augustine of Hippo.
-His autobiography, Confessions, where his conversion story is found, is one of the most read books in history.
+He became one of the greatest saints and theologians that the Church has ever known: St. Augustine of Hippo.
+His autobiography — Confessions, where he tells his story — is one of the most read books in history.

 God never tires of forgiving us; we are the ones who tire of seeking his mercy.

 But repentance is not a one-time act.
 It’s an ongoing habit for a disciple of Jesus who wants to grow.
-The Bible challenges us, “rend your hearts” (Joel 2:13)—which means to tear open our hearts, to look inside and see what’s really there…and then have the courage to remove anything that does not belong in the heart of a Christian.
-Whether it’s big sins like the unchastity Augustine struggled with or the hundreds of petty sins that plague many Christians—little grudges we hold, a tendency to complain, envy, self-centeredness, lack of kindness, lack of trust, pride, discouragement, or wasting time—we all have plenty of sins in our hearts to repent of!
+The Bible challenges us, “rend your hearts” (Joel 2:13), which means to tear open our hearts, to look inside and see what’s really there — and then have the courage to remove anything that does not belong in the heart of a Christian.
+Whether it’s big sins like the sexual impurity Augustine struggled with or the hundreds of petty sins that plague many Christians — little grudges we hold, a tendency to complain, envy, self-centeredness, lack of kindness, lack of trust, pride, discouragement, wasting time — we all have plenty of sins in our hearts of which we can repent!

 First, we might not think we have much to repent of.
 Our relativistic culture often avoids talking about what is right or wrong.
 Because of this, it is easy to look at our own lives and think, “I’m a good person.
 I haven’t committed any horrible crimes.
 Everyone else does this.
 I know other people who are much worse than I am.”
 But God doesn’t grade on a curve.
 True disciples of Jesus don’t try to rationalize their sin.
-When a part of us senses we might have done something wrong or we’re doing something that goes against what Jesus and his Church teach, all we need to do is repent—to admit our fault, trust in God’s mercy and try to change our behavior instead of trying to justify our sins, convincing ourselves what we’re doing is okay.
+When a part of us senses we might have done something wrong or we’re doing something that goes against what Jesus and his Church teaches, the next step is to repent: to admit our fault, trust in God’s mercy and try to change our behavior instead of trying to justify our sins, convincing ourselves what we’re doing is okay.

 Fear of Repenting: I Don’t Want to Change!